-This is a brand new Training Programme delivered by South Yorkshire & Bassetlaw Primary Care Workforce & Training Hub, which builds on the success of the previous GPN Ready Scheme.
-It is a 1-year post qualification GP Nurse Speciality Programme, aimed at newly qualified nurses who want to have a career in General Practice.
+The Primary Care Nurse Training & Preceptorship Programme is a 1-year vocational training scheme delivered by South Yorkshire & Bassetlaw Primary Care Workforce & Training Hub.
+It builds on the success of the previous GPN Ready Scheme.
+It is a post-qualification GP Nurse preceptorship aimed at newly qualified nurses and new-to-primary-care nurses who want to have a career in General Practice.

-Why has the Primary Care Nurse Training Scheme been developed?
+Why has the Primary Care Nurse Training Programme been developed?

 There are increasing numbers of newly qualified nurses considering General Practice Nursing careers, but they do not come out of training with the skill set and attributes required of a GPN.
-They require significant preceptorship and in-practice supervision to develop, which many practices do not have the nurse expertise or capacity to offer.
-The SY&B Primary Care Nurse Training Scheme develops nurses for the first year of their career, equipping them with the knowledge, skills and attributes required for modern General Practice.
+They require significant preceptorship and in-practice supervision to develop, which many practices do not have the training capacity to offer.
+The SY&B Primary Care Nurse Training Programme develops nurses for the first year of their career (with ongoing support into their second year,) equipping them with the knowledge, skills and attributes required for modern General Practice.

 What is the structure of the Primary Care Nurse Training Programme?